maliknandini/Detecting-Cancer-in-Gigapixel-Pathology-Images/README.md

 ## Motivation

-1. We can radically reduce the misdiagnosis rate for common procedures such as that is tissue pathology diagnosis using basic deep learning techniques and simple neural net architectures.
+1. We can radically reduce the misdiagnosis rate for common procedures such as that in tissue pathology diagnosis using basic deep learning techniques and simple neural net architectures.
 2. Visual detection is tedious and error-prone.
 3. Tissue samples to be examined are volumes, and can give us many sample images when sliced.
 4. Some tumors can be really small, causing errors in human reading.